Flight-Free-UK/flight_free_uk_website/source/posts/top-ten-destinations-for-uk-holidays-out-of-the-way.html.markdown

 #### Grange-over-Sands, Cumbria

 Grange-over-Sands is a small coastal town located on the fascinating Morecambe Bay and just outside the Lake District park boundary.
 The town itself is a great base for [walking](https://www.grangeoversandstowncouncil.gov.uk/walking-and-cycling.html) and cycling, with routes around the town perfect for nature enthusiasts and bird-watchers.
 There are several [nature reserves](https://www.visitcumbria.com/nature-reserves/) and sites of special scientific interest, while Morecambe Bay offers opportunities to spot oystercatchers or lazy seals.
-For a relaxing afternoon, potter around Grange’s pretty waterside shops and cafes; we recommend the lovely [Hazelmere Cafe and Bakery](https://thehazelmere.co.uk/) for delicious regional specialities like Eccles cakes, Cumberland rum Nicky and Yorkshire curd tarts, all baked to a secret recipe.
+For a relaxing afternoon, potter around Grange’s pretty waterside shops and cafes; we recommend the lovely [Hazelmere Cafe and Bakery](https://thehazelmere.co.uk/) for delicious regional specialities like Eccles cakes, Cumberland rum nicky (a pastry pie with dates and ginger) and Yorkshire curd tarts, all baked to a secret recipe.

-Grange-over-Sands is accessible by train from Ulverston and Barrow-in-Furness to the west and from Lancaster, Preston and Manchester in the east.
+Grange-over-Sands is on the branch line from Lancaster – stop off in this charming, historical town if you have time.

 ![](/images/uploads/grange.jpg "Grange-over-Sands countryside, image from holidaycottages.co.uk")